 To help amend the issue, Mayes reportedly has her eye on reforming Arizona's groundwater laws, while La Paz County Supervisor Holly Irwin is partnering with other counties to formulate water conservation strategies and obtain funds to study the effects of groundwater depletion on their communities.

-"We need to overhaul our groundwater laws so that we have more AMAs [active management areas] in the state of Arizona," Mayes told the Courier.
+"We need to overhaul our groundwater laws so that we have more AMAs [active management areas] in the state of Arizona," Mayes told the Courier at the time.

 Join our free newsletter for cool news and actionable info that makes it easy to help yourself while helping the planet.